IMIO/imio.media/README.rst

 How it works
 ============

-This package is based on collective.oembed
+This package is based on collective.oembed.

 Installation